Metrication in the United Kingdom: Principal phase of metrication (1965–1980)

-In 1965, the then Federation of British Industry informed the British government that its members favoured the adoption of the metric system, though some sectors emphasised the need for a voluntary system of adoption.
+In 1965, the then Federation of British Industries informed the British government that its members favoured the adoption of the metric system, though some sectors emphasised the need for a voluntary system of adoption.
 The Board of Trade, on behalf of the government, agreed to support a ten-year metrication programme.
-There would be minimal legislation as the programme was to be voluntary and costs were to be borne where they fell.
+The programme was to be voluntary and the costs of change were to be borne where they fell, though the need for legislation was accepted without a date being set for it.

 Work on adapting specifications started almost as soon as the government first gave its approval in 1965.
 The BSI took the lead in coordinating the efforts of industry, and where appropriate working with the International Organization for Standardization (ISO), CEE, CEN and CENELEC while the Royal Society liaised with professional societies, schools and the like.
 Initially the BSI targeted 1,200 basic standards which were converted to metric units by 1970.
 Most of the remaining 4,000 standards were converted in the ensuing five years.

 There were three principal ways in which metrication was implemented: